General Value Function Networks: Experiments in Forecasting

 All RNNs and GVFNs include a bias unit, as part of the input as well as in all layers.
 All methods have similar computation per step, particularly as they are run with the same truncation levels $p$.

 \paragraph{Results} We first show overall results across the truncation level in p-BPTT in Figure \ref{fig:timeseries_sens}.
-Three results are consistent across both datatsets: 1) GVFNs can obtain significantly better performance than RNNs with small $p$; 2) GVFNs are surprisingly robust to truncation level, providing almost the same performance across $p$; and 3) auxiliary tasks in the RNN do not provide any benefits.
+Three results are consistent across both datatsets: 1) GVFNs can obtain significantly better performance than RNNs with small $p$; 2) GVFNs are surprisingly robust to truncation level, providing almost the same performance across $p$; and 3) auxiliary tasks in the RNN do not provide consistent benefits across models and datasets.
 GVFNs provide a strict improvement on the MSO dataset.
 The result on MG is more nuanced.
 As truncation levels increase, the RNN's performance significantly improves and then passes the GVFN.
 This might suggest some bias in the specification of the GVFs.
 As is typical with regularization or imposing an inductive bias, it can improve learning---here allowing for much more stable learning with small $p$---but can prevent the solution from reaching the same prediction accuracy.
 In some cases, if we are fortunate, the inductive bias is strictly helpful, constraining the solution in the right way so as to incur minimal bias but improve learning.
 In MSO, it's possible the GVF specification was more appropriate and in MG less appropriate.
-This is further supported by the fact that the auxiliary tasks were more harmful in MG than MSO.

 To gain more detailed insight into the behavior of the algorithms across truncation levels, we show learning curves for $p \in \{1, 8, 32\}$ in Figure \ref{fig:timeseries_lc}.
 All the approaches learn more slowly for $p =1$, but the RNNs are clearly impacted more significantly.
 In MSO, the GVFN has a clear advantage in terms of learning speed.
 This is not true in MG, where once $p \ge 8$, the RNN performs better and learns faster.
-Even for $p =1$, the GVFN learns more slowly but makes consistent progress to a much lower error.
 The GVFN objective here may actually be difficult to optimize, but it allows the agent to make progress constructing a useful state, whereas the signal from the error to the targets is insufficient.